 All absences are authorised at the discretion of the Headteacher.
-If the Headteacher feels the reason given is not sufficient then there is no obliged to authorise the absence, even if the reason is due to illness.
+If the Headteacher feels the reason given is not sufficient then there is no obligation to authorise the absence, even if the reason is due to illness.
 Therefore your child will have unauthorised mark(s) on their record.

 School count each day as two sessions, one morning and one afternoon as registers are taken twice a day.
 In a week this makes a total of ten sessions, children must attend all ten sessions each week to achieve 100% attendance.